microsoft/aksworkshop/_entries/02-04 challenge2-3.md

 ##### Deployment

-Save the YAML below as `frontend-deployment.yaml` or download it from [frontend-deployment.yaml](yaml-solutions/01. challenge-02/frontend-deployment.yaml)
+Save the YAML below as `frontend-deployment.yaml` or download it from [frontend-deployment.yaml](yaml-solutions/01. challenge-02/frontend-deployment.yaml).
+Make sure to update the `CAPTUREORDERSERVICEIP` with the IP address of the order capture service.
+This IP can be found by running `kubectl get service captureorder -o jsonpath="{.status.loadBalancer.ingress[*].ip}")`

 ```yaml
 apiVersion: apps/v1